Gal Mekel

 Gal Mekel (גל מקל, pronounced [ˈɡal ˈmekel]; born March 4, 1988) is an Israeli former professional basketball player.
 He played for the Dallas Mavericks and spent time in Europe and Israel.

 He played college basketball for two years at Wichita State University.
 He then played in the Israeli Super League for Maccabi Tel Aviv, Hapoel Gilboa Galil, and Maccabi Haifa, and in the Italian Serie A League for Benetton Treviso.
 He was a two-time Israeli Super League MVP, in 2011 and 2013.
 He was the Israeli Premier League Assists Leader in 2011 and 2016.

 In 2013, he signed a three-year minimum fully guaranteed contract with the Dallas Mavericks, becoming the second Israeli to join the NBA; he also holds a Polish passport.

 Early and personal life

 Mekel is Jewish, and was born in Ramat HaSharon, Israel, to Alon and Ariela Mekel.
 He has four brothers and two sisters.
 He attended Alliance High School in Tel Aviv.

 He started his way in the Hapoel Tel Aviv youth team.
 Shortly after, he moved to the A.S.
 Ramat HaSharon youth team where he demonstrated a good playmaking ability.
 His ability caught the eyes of basketball giant Maccabi Tel Aviv, where he moved at the age of 17, and subsequently won the 2005–06 Israeli Youth League.

-His father-in-law is American-Israeli former basketball player Willie Sims, after marrying daughter Danyella.
+His father-in-law was American-Israeli former basketball player Willie Sims, after marrying daughter Danyella.